 Inform parent school of any Safeguarding concerns and liaise with the school’s Designated Safeguarding Lead.
 Any follow up work should be shared with Designated Safeguarding Lead at Engage Project.

-Keeping up to date with emerging issues in Safeguarding and recognise the strategies by the Local Authority in trying to keep children safe South Yorkshir;
+Keeping up to date with emerging issues in Safeguarding and recognise the strategies by the Local Authority in trying to keep children safe ;

 Ensuring that we have a Designated Safeguarding Lead for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other members of Engage Project Team.
 The number of Designated Safeguarding Leads needs to be sufficient in number depending upon the size and demands of the provision.